Is great presenting and public speaking a skill you aspire to develop in your profession?

 6. They can explain it to an 8 year old

-This means using short sentences and keeping the message focused, relevant and getting to the point quickly
+Use short sentences, keep the message focused and getting to the point quickly

 7. They keep it real